wandersoncferreira/vim-mindset-apply-emacs/README.md

    1. Install [keyfreq](https://github.com/dacap/keyfreq) and regularly monitor your usage.
    2. You should not use your mouse...
 I know you know.. but, really, install [disable-mouse](https://github.com/purcell/disable-mouse)
    3. I keep `C-x C-s` to save my buffers, no need for that, install [auto-save](https://www.emacswiki.org/emacs/auto-save.el)
-   4. Muscle memory is though to change, keep this function around: `bk/shame-on-you`
+   4. Muscle memory is tough to change, keep this function around: `bk/shame-on-you`

 ```elisp
 (defun bk/shame-on-you ()